Easel Incorporated Costume Accessories

 Detail view of the flowers on the right side.

-The back view shows the twisted taffeta ribbon across the crown and a bit of the curaten
+The back view shows the twisted taffeta ribbon across the crown and a bit of the curtain.

 The left side of this bonnet is adorned simply with the twisted taffeta ribbon.
 The side view shows the curtain and the ombre picot ribbon that trims it's header.